FauvidoTechnologies/PyBrowserAutomation/README.md

 - Stealth mode and config heavy files for custom bypass laws
 - `Quick login` to social media sites **without passing credentials** to the LLM

+---

+If the software has helped, consider giving us a star 🌟!

+---

 ## Idea

 This library will allow you to run an inhouse playwright instance and automate any task.
 These tasks can be related to web-scraping, OSINT (OpenSource INTelligence) etc.